So everything did not went as planned, seems like I had to learn some valuable lessons first.

 Only Dead Fish Go With The Flow!

-1999 Hilux 2.7i 4x4 Raider DC.
-Rear diff-lock, Red Peppor Bull Bar and rock sliders, 31" Cooper ST, Snorkel, Alu-Canopy, VHF Kirisun radio, West Coast Rust, Mikem Rear Suspension, Ball Joint Spacers in front, 25watt LED Spots
+1999 Hilux 2.7i 4x4 Raider DC with 3.4 Prado V6.
+Rear diff-lock, Bull Bar and rock sliders, 31" Cooper ST Maxx, Snorkel, Alu-Canopy, VHF Motorolla radio, West Coast Rust, Mikem Suspension, Ball Joint Spacers in front and Mikem extended shackles at the rear, 25watt LED Spots